 In the case where the Projector and companion SPB are inseparable, a single Digital Cinema Certificate shall represent both the Projector and its companion SPB (Image Media Block or Link Decryptor Block).
-(See also Section 9.5.1 Digital Certificates.)
+For dual certificate implementations this shall be the Security Manager Certificate (see Section 9.5.1 Digital Certificates).